stefreak/syselevenstack-documentation/english/docs/documentation/orchestration.md

       - {start: 10.0.0.10, end: 10.0.0.250}
 ```

-### I cannot delete my stack anymore!
-What can I do now?
+### I cannot delete my stack anymore – What can I do now?

 A heat stack follows a chain of dependencies on creation, to bring a certain order into the creation of objects.
 It will also respect this order on removing the stack.
 By specifying specific dependencies you can work around the failure.
 If you forgot to specify dependencies, deletion often fails with an error message similar to this one: